-Planning a vacation in Florence?
-If so, you'll know there are so many amazing things to do and see in Florence.
-So many in fact that you may be wondering whether Casa Buonarroti is worth a visit.
+Planning a visit to Florence Italy?
+If so, you’ll know there are so many amazing things to do and see in Florence.
+So many in fact that you may be wondering whether Casa Buonarroti is worth putting on your Florence itinerary.
 The answer is decidedly yes!

 Casa Buonarroti is one of the most underrated and overlooked museums in Florence.
 The museum was a property once owned by the famed Renaissance artist Michelangelo, whose last name was Buonarroti.
 Later, the palace was transformed into a house-museum by his heirs.

 The museum was designed to celebrate the great artist’s legacy.
 It’s a visual, and somewhat romanticized, biography of his life.
 If you’re a Michelangelo fan, Casa Buonarroti is a must visit attraction in Florence.

 Casa Buonarroti has some real masterpieces.
 It has two of Michelangelo’s earliest known works of sculpture.
 It houses Michelangelo’s majestic wooden model for the facade of the Basilica of San Lorenzo.
 To top that, this tiny museum has the world’s second most important collection of Michelangelo drawings.

 Michelangelo has been famous for over 500 years.
 He was a giant of the Renaissance, showing virtuosity in every medium — sculpture, painting, poetry, and architecture.
 Dubbed the “divine artist,” Michelangelo was the first sculptor to be hailed as a genius in his lifetime, as early as his 20s.

 Michelangelo created some of the world’s most beautiful and revolutionary art.
 He was a master at creating idealized, technically perfect visions of the human body.
 Psychological and physical realism had never been portrayed with such panache.

 Michelangelo was a complicated personality.
 He was a workaholic, perfectionist, and solitary creator.